petertea96/Computer-Cluster-Help/README.md

 3. After writing the preamble in your bash script, you will then write the commands you want to run.
 Here is a very basic script that you can run that just prints a couple strings.

-**Some demo commands to use as a test**

 echo 'starting test job...'

 echo 'our job worked!'

-FYI - I've created and have provided this bash script as yourjob.sh (check out the files I've provided in this directory...).
+FYI - I've created and have provided this bash script as __yourjob.sh__ (check out the files I've provided in this directory...).
 You should first change the email address in the bash script, and then try to submit this as a job onto the cluster (read step 6 first).

 4. -	When you save your bash scripts, always make sure to have the extension .sh